vmware-archive/concord/docs/getting-started.rst

 is up, the next setup is to interact with it.
 Since this cluster comes with the ``ethRPC`` bridge, we can communciate with it using standard Ethereum tooling.

-.. attention:: The ``ethRPC`` bridge currently only supports Truffle 4.x.
-Connecting with a newer version
-               of Truffle will result in connection errors.

 `Truffle <https://www.npmjs.com/package/truffle>`_ is a popular tool for developing and debugging Ethereum smart contracts.
 If you're familar with Truffle (note that we only support Truffle 4.x at the moment) and have used it before, you can connect to the blockchain instance on your local machine